NOObMasTer18/CSI-Assignmnent-Week-8/README.md

 1. **NYC Taxi Analysis**
    - Upload the NYC taxi dataset to your Databricks workspace or DataLake.
-   - Open `NYC-Taxi Dataset Analysis.ipynb` in a Databricks or Jupyter environment with PySpark.
+   - Run `NYC-Taxi Dataset Analysis.py` in a Spark-enabled Python environment.
-   - Run cells sequentially to perform all queries.
+   - Execute the script sequentially to perform all queries.

 2. **JSON Flattening**
    - Upload your JSON dataset to DBFS.
-   - Open `JSON_Flattening_Pipeline.ipynb`.
+   - Run `JSON_Flattening_Pipeline.py` in your Python environment.
-   - Run the notebook to load, flatten, and export your data as a Parquet table.
+   - The script will load, flatten, and export your data as a Parquet table.

 ---